ruslanlesko/digestwave/README.md

 ## Roadmap

 This is just the beginning, so I don't have any specific assumptions on when and how the project will become more or less usable.
-However, I do have a list of milestones I want to achieve **by the end of 2022**:
+However, I do have a list of milestones I want to achieve **by the beginning of 2023**:

 * Backend solution with minimal features and news sources.
 It should be able to periodically fetch and parse articles for later exposing them from public API.
 * Web client to render news feed and open each article.